AlexOfRivia/AutoMagik/readme.md

 2. **C++17-Compatible Compiler**
    - Windows: MSVC 2019 or newer (via Visual Studio)
-   - macOS: Xcode (12.0 or newer)
-   - Linux: GCC 9.0 or newer / Clang 10.0 or newer

 3. **CMake 3.16+ (optional)**
-   - If you prefer to build via CMake rather than qmake.
+   - If you prefer to build via CMake rather than qmake or Visual Studio sln

 4. **Git**
    - For cloning the repository and managing version control.